BJB-git/Masters_Thesis_2023/README.md

 The folder "Thesis" contains a final PDF and LaTeX source code for the thesis document.

+The folder "Data" contains the data file used in the R script.
+This data is downloaded from the OWID COVID-19 data project as of December 31, 2023.

 The folder "Data Analysis Code" contains the R code used for data analysis in Section 3.